Scholarships and Awards

 At Phipps conservatory and botanical gardens

-The Botany in Action Fellowship program is in it’s 21st year, with fellowships awarded to plant-based PhD students conducting research and outreach efforts in the US and abroad.
+The Botany in Action Fellowship program, founded in 1995, awards fellowships to plant-based PhD students conducting research and outreach efforts in the US and abroad.

 GCAC funds one Botany in Action Fellow annually.

 Toby Liss, recipient of the 2018 Paula Sculley Botany in Action Fellowship, will study The Role of Plant Assemblage Diversity in Evapotranspiration: A Novel Application to Enhance Green Roof Funtion.